friendsofdesign/preweb/working-with-git-and-github.md

 Git is a command line application.
 This means that without an interface like the GitHub Desktop application, you would need to be very comfortable using the command line.
 Going forward, each example will be presented in both the command line and using the GitHub Desktop application.

 It is also very important to note that services like GitHub, BitBucket, GitLab etc are **not** required to use Git, but are recommended.
 These services are essentially the Git Servers that enable the remote \(distributed\) features of Git.
+If you are just using Git for revisions, then servers are not required.

+## Working with Git